 By Nkeiruka Okongwu

-Awada (Idemili North LGA), March 25, 2021 (MOI) Wife of Methodist Bishop, Deaconess Comfort Onuagha says it will be wise for Methodist women to go back to the old ways of preparing traditional foods.
+Awada (Idemili North LGA), March 12, 2021 (MOI) Wife of Methodist Bishop, Deaconess Comfort Onuagha has appealed to Igbo women to always communicate in the Igbo language with their children.